mozilla/treeherder/docs/installation.rst

 Ingestion tasks populate the database with version control push logs, queued/running/completed buildbot jobs & output from log parsing, as well as maintain a list of job etas and cache of intermittent failure bugs.
 To run these:

-* Ensure the django runserver or gunicorn instance is running first (see "Viewing the local server" above).
+* Ensure the django runserver or gunicorn instance is running first (see "Starting a local Treeherder instance" above).

 * In another Vagrant SSH session, start up a celery worker to process async tasks: